shcherbak-ai/contextgem/SECURITY.md

 ## Security Testing

-This project is regularly tested for security issues using both:

-- [CodeQL](https://codeql.github.com/) static analysis (run via GitHub Actions)
+This project is automatically tested for security issues using [CodeQL](https://codeql.github.com/) static analysis (run via GitHub Actions).

-- [Snyk](https://snyk.io) for continuous dependency vulnerability monitoring
+We also use [Snyk](https://snyk.io) as needed for supplementary dependency vulnerability monitoring.

-All known transitive vulnerabilities have been manually triaged and either resolved or confirmed to be non-applicable based on how the library is used.
-See the repository's issue tracker or changelog for relevant audit notes when applicable.

 ## Data Privacy